Assessing Your Mental Health

 Recent times can be classified as nothing other than tough.
 However, life and anxiety in the time of COVID-19 did shed light on an often overlooked aspect of our holistic wellbeing – mental health.
 While we’ve long known the value of a healthy mental state and feeling supported in life, recent decades have brought about a variety of important mental health tools, medical expertise and mental health awareness.
 As we emerge from a difficult year, and begin to shift seasons from the grays of winter to the bright colors of spring, there has never been a better time to assess your mental health.

-Fortunately, the Roaring Fork Valley is not only an excellent place to step outside, breath in some fresh air, and clear your mind, it’s also teeming with important and valuable mental health resources.
+Fortunately, the Roaring Fork Valley is not only an excellent place to step outside, breathe in some fresh air, and clear your mind, it’s also teeming with important and valuable mental health resources.

 It’s been a rough year.
 I’m feeling overwhelmed.
 Quarantine and the trauma of 2020 have left me feeling hopeless.
 I would like to get some help, but I have no idea where to start.